-Using this approach we were able to render datasets of 512x512x128 voxels with 256 cutting polygons in 9 fps on an nVidia 5700 GPU with 128 MB RAM.
+Using this approach we were able to render datasets of 512x512x128 voxels with 256 cutting polygons in 2 fps on an nVidia 5700 GPU with 128 MB RAM.
 The 128 slices is the maximum size of the dataset due to the RAM size on the graphics card.
 We expect that in the future hardware-supported rendering of full-sized datasets will be possible.
-To overcome this problem today, we developed a system, where 128 slices-thick slabs are rendered sequentially and the final image is composed part by part.
+To overcome this problem today, we developed a system, where slabs of 128 slices each are rendered sequentially and the final image is composed part by part.